dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 - Listbox
 - Textbox

 You can position and size the controls according to the following settings.
-Either visually move them to match the screenshot below, or click on each control and configure the settings in the **Properties** pane.
+Either visually move them to match the screenshot that follows, or click on each control and configure the settings in the **Properties** pane.
 You can also click on the form title area to select the form:

 | Object  | Setting  | Value      |
 |---------|----------|------------|